klaarnut/user-docs/en/register-and-login-system.md

   - [Twitter Login Setup](#twitterlogin)
   - [LINE Login Setup](#linelogin)

-RVsitebuilder 7 has login function for website and user separately.
+RVsitebuilder 7 has login function for website and user separately such as;

 https://user.rvsitebuilder.com/login, for website user.

 https://user.rvsitebuilder.com/admin/login. for you and other website admins [you set](website-membership.md)

-You can start using the Built-in Login channel to let user resgiter and login with their email addresses.
+You can start using the Built-in Login channel to let user register and login with their email addresses.
 RVsitebuilder 7 has social login channels to​ allow​ users to​ use​ one of their​ current accounts from​ **Google​ Email, Facebook, Twitter, LINE** to loginto your website in the quicker way.

 <a name="cmsregisterlogin"></a>
 ### Built-in Register and Login Setup

-Every website created in RVsitebuilder 7 will have Login button on Top Menu by default.
+Every website created in RVsitebuilder 7 will have **Login button on Top Menu by default**.
 This Login button will be used for user register and login.

 It can be disabled and enabled in Design -> Topmenu -> Display Login button, slide the slidable button from here.

 ![image](images/login23.png)

+        *Image: Disable/enable Login button

 #### Register Setup